 Welcome to my (abbreviated) portfolio!
 I am currently a grad student at MIT in the mechanical engineering department working on reactive metal power systems for ad hoc emergency electricity and desalination.
-I am also an active pianist (endorsed by Nord), arranger, and composer based in Cambridge, MA and am always down to jam!
+I am also a pianist, arranger, and composer based in Cambridge, MA and am always down to jam!
 Hit.
 Me.
 Up.
 To stay current on my music happenings, follow me on the gram.

 And here is a sampling of things I've designed and built in the past few years: